makerdao/community/governance/votes/Executive vote - March 13, 2023.md

 ## Executive Summary

 If this executive proposal passes, the following **additions** will be made to the Maker Protocol:
-- Add a PSM breaker, [described in this post](https://forum.makerdao.com/t/out-of-schedule-executive-proposal-to-implement-psm-breaker/20162), which will allow Governance to bypass the [GSM Pause Delay](https://manual.makerdao.com/parameter-index/core/param-gsm-pause-delay) when setting individual [Peg Stability Modules](https://manual.makerdao.com/module-index/module-psm) to a [Debt Ceiling](https://manual.makerdao.com/parameter-index/vault-risk/param-debt-ceiling) of 0.
+- Add a Debt Ceiling Breaker, [described in this post](https://forum.makerdao.com/t/out-of-schedule-executive-proposal-to-implement-psm-breaker/20162), which will allow Governance to bypass the [GSM Pause Delay](https://manual.makerdao.com/parameter-index/core/param-gsm-pause-delay) when setting individual collateral types to a [Debt Ceiling](https://manual.makerdao.com/parameter-index/vault-risk/param-debt-ceiling) of 0.
+This spell adds the three active [Peg Stability Modules](https://manual.makerdao.com/module-index/module-psm) to the Debt Ceiling Breaker whitelist.

 **Voting for this executive proposal will place your MKR in support of the changes and additions outlined above.**

-While the PSM Breaker will allow Governance to instantly set Debt Ceilings to 0, the addition of the module listed above is subject to the [GSM Pause Delay](https://manual.makerdao.com/parameter-index/core/param-gsm-pause-delay).
+While the Debt Ceiling Breaker will allow Governance to instantly set individual Debt Ceilings to 0, the addition of the module listed above is subject to the [GSM Pause Delay](https://manual.makerdao.com/parameter-index/core/param-gsm-pause-delay).
 This means that if this executive proposal passes, the addition listed above will only become active in the Maker Protocol after the GSM Pause Delay has expired.
 The GSM Pause Delay is currently set to **16 hours**.

 If this executive proposal does not pass within 30 days, then it will expire and can no longer have any effect on the Maker Protocol.